• Skip to primary navigation

 5. Do you feel like you are a failure or that your family thinks you are a failure?
 You may feel as though no one really values you.

-6. Do you struggle to concentrate, such as sitting down to complete a school assignment or a project for work?
+6. Do you struggle to concentrate, for example when sitting down to complete a school assignment or a project for work?

 7. How does food play a role in your day?
-Do you find yourself overeating?
-Some people feel as though they have no appetite at all.
+Some people overeat when they’re depressed, while others feel as though they have no appetite at all.

 8. Do you think the world would be better if you were not here?
 Do you think about dying a lot?